-For my doctoral research, we’re co-designing with families and nurses, a prototype of a smartphone app for coordinating nurse-provided respite care services to families coping with palliative-stage cancer.
+For my doctoral research, we’re co-designing with families and nurses, a prototype of a smartphone app for coordinating trusted and flexible respite care services to families coping with palliative-stage cancer.
 The initial idea for this project was seeded several years ago, based on my experiences as a family caregiver, homecare worker, and tech tutor.
 With the support of my advisors and committee, the project has been refined and re-imagined into the current iRespite Services iRépit research program.

 Team: Our research team, based in Montreal, includes: Principal Investigator Argerie Tsimicalis, PhD RN, and PhD co-supervisor Antonia Arnaert, PhD RN; cancer mHealth expert and Opal platform co-developer John Kildea, PhD; Canada Research Chair in Inclusive Social Computing computer scientist Karyn Moffatt, PhD; Jewish General Hospital nursing and palliative care clinician scientist Bessy Bitzas, RN PhD; and the Palliative Home-Care Society of Greater Montreal nurse manager Audrey-Jane Hall, BScN RN.